Easy garden ideas – 34 low-maintenance ways to enhance your outdoor space

 (Image credit: Ikea)

 Many people think of garden zones being created from structural additions.
-While it is true that planters, walls, screens and hedges help to separate out your areas, one of our easy garden ideas is simply using cleverly positioned seating.
+While it is true that planters, walls, screens and hedges can help to separate areas, one of our easy garden ideas is simply using cleverly positioned seating.

 Create various seating areas in one space by making them all feel distinct from one another.
 For example, a table and chairs for dining, a hanging seat or hammock for chill time, and casual seating areas delineated with an outdoor rug.